Discontinuous Homomorphisms of $C(X)$ with $2^{\aleph_0}>\aleph_2$: Pressing the continuum

-Higher gap morasses will allow us to extend the results of this paper and [\ref{Dumas2}] to Cohen extensions adding more than $\aleph_3$ generic reals.
+Higher gap morasses will allow the extension of results of this paper and [\ref{Dumas2}] to Cohen extensions adding more than $\aleph_4$ generic reals.
 The definition of gap-2 morass-definable $\eta_1$-orderings and $\eta_1$-ordered real-closed fields (resp.) are easily generalized to gap-n morass-definable $\eta_1$-orderings and $\eta_1$-ordered real-closed fields (resp.).
-We state the following without detailed proof. \begin{corollary} Let $M$ be a model of $ZFC + CH$ containing a simplified $(\omega_1,n)$-morass, $P$ be the poset adding $\aleph_n$ generic reals and $G$ be $P$-generic over $M$.
-Then in $M[G]$ \begin{enumerate} \item Gap-n morass-definable $\eta_1$-orderings without endpoints are order-isomorphic. \item There exists a gap-n morass-definable, non-principal ultrafilter over $\omega$. \item If $U$ is a gap-n morass-definable non-principal ultrafilter over $\omega$, then $\romu$ is a gap-n morass-definable $\eta_1$-ordered real-closed field. \item The Esterle Algebra is gap-n morass definable. \item There exists an $\R$-isomorphism between gap-n morass-definable $\eta_1$-ordered real-closed fields. \item There exists an $\R$-monomorphism from the finite elements of a standard ultraproduct of $\R$ (over $\omega$) into the Esterle algebra. \item If $X$ is an infinite compact Hausdorff space, then there exists a discontinuous homomorphism of $C(X)$, the algebra of continuous real-valued functions on $X$. \end{enumerate} \end{corollary} The detailed proof of the above statements is by induction on the gap-size, directly employing the techniques and theorems of this paper and [\ref{Dumas2}].
+We state the following without proof. \begin{claim} Let $M$ be a model of $ZFC + CH$ containing a simplified $(\omega_1,n)$-morass, $P$ be the poset adding $\aleph_n$ generic reals and $G$ be $P$-generic over $M$.
+Then in $M[G]$ \begin{enumerate} \item Gap-n morass-definable $\eta_1$-orderings without endpoints are order-isomorphic. \item There exists a gap-n morass-definable, non-principal ultrafilter over $\omega$. \item If $U$ is a gap-n morass-definable non-principal ultrafilter over $\omega$, then $\romu$ is a gap-n morass-definable $\eta_1$-ordered real-closed field. \item There exists an $\R$-isomorphism between gap-n morass-definable $\eta_1$-ordered real-closed fields. \item There exists an $\R$-monomorphism from the finite elements of a standard ultrapower of $\R$ (over $\omega$) into the Esterle algebra. \item If $X$ is an infinite compact Hausdorff space, then there exists a discontinuous homomorphism of $C(X)$, the algebra of continuous real-valued functions on $X$. \end{enumerate} \end{claim}